Preparing Your Business for Natural Disaster

 Don't Wait – Protect Your Data and Network Now

 You may have a plan, but how often do you back up your critical data?
+A natural disaster can wipe out critical business records and data, making it essential to back up important files, including financial records and customer data, to a secure off-site location or cloud-based service.
 If your actual physical location is damaged by a natural disaster, you may not be able to access your servers at all.
-Maintaining critical data and records, from your customer lists and preferences to your inventory and even your HR and employee documentation, ensures you have what you need to get up and running again in a hurry.
+Maintaining critical data and records — from your customer lists and preferences to your inventory and even your HR and employee documentation — ensures you have what you need to get up and running again in a hurry.

 Investigate Insurance

 You need to thoroughly review what your insurance policy offers well before a natural disaster strikes.
+It is crucial to understand your insurance coverage and ensure it is adequate for your business needs, as inadequate coverage can lead to major financial loss if your business is damaged, destroyed, or interrupted for a period of time.
 Do you have business interruption insurance to protect you from lost income?
+Business Interruption Insurance is essential for protecting against loss of income due to disasters that disrupt normal business operations.
 What happens if you have a home-based business and your home is damaged; does homeowner’s insurance cover business losses?
 (Probably not.)
 Flooding, wind, and other natural hazards may not be included in your regular policy, so knowing which of these types of disasters you are likely to encounter can help you determine what type of policy you need to mitigate risk.

 Know Your Risk